 The area is freely accessible, so you can just come and enjoy the surroundings.
 Or take a peek at the museums and attractions located here.
 I think not only children will be excited about the biscuit and chocolate museum, the cheese factory, the clog factory and more.

-There is already an admission fee for the museums – you can pay on the spot for individual museums or buy Zaanse Schans Card which gets you in everywhere.
-You can also visit the mills from Amsterdam as part of the trip with transport .
+There is already an admission fee for the museums – you can pay on the spot for individual museums or buy a Zaanse Schans Card to get you everywhere.
+You can also visit the mills from Amsterdam as part of the trip with transport.

 Schiphol Airport is family-friendly.
 Children will be entertained by several elements of the NEMO Science Museum, a fun playground and the Airport Park, where you can watch the planes with your children.